TheBigBookMan/grad-dip/Artificial Intelligence/AI in Games.md

 		- Value that is assigned to each state indicates the vale of the best state that this player can achieve (assuming the opponent plays as predicated by the minimax algo). these derived values then used to choose among the possible moves
 	- **Minimax Algorithm (for perfect decisions)**-
 		1. generat entire game tree, down to leaves (terminal states)
-		2. apply the utility function to each terminal state (this gives numberic value for the outcome of the game)
+		2. apply the evaluation function to each terminal state (this gives numberic value for the outcome of the game)
 		3. for each level, back one value up to the parent
 			- if parent is max, take largest value
 			- if parent is min, take smallest value